 4.10 Part-time Librarians and Counselors:

-Compensation for part-time librarians and counselors will be based on a 30 hour workload except when they are assigned to teach a class, in which case they will be paid according to the established workload as determined in Article 11.3.
+Compensation for part-time librarians and counselors will be based on a 30 hour workload except when they are assigned to teach a class, in which case they will be paid according to the established workload as determined in Article 11.3, on a 15-hour workload.

-Part-time librarians may be called upon to do workshops and classroom lectures sporadically throughout the quarter.
-The workshops are equivalent in instructional duties to lecture courses and thus, in accordance with Appendix B, should be paid based on a 15 hour workload.

 Part-time librarian workshop hours can be tracked on an hourly time sheet for the quarter.

-Part-time Librarians and counselors will be paid based on a 30-hour workload except when they are assigned to teach a class or workshop, in which case they will be paid according to the established workload as determined in Article 11.3, on a 15 hour workload.
 Payment will be made at the end of each quarter.

 ARTICLE 11 -- OPERATIONAL POLICIES

-.
+11.8 Clustered and Combined Classes

+A. Clustered classes : Classes with similar discipline content may be clustered, provided there is agreement from the faculty of record and the class capacity is not exceeded.
+The maximum enrollment for the cluster will be that of the smaller of the two classes, as listed in the Master Course Outline.
+These classes will be called a clustered class.

+B. Combined classes The college will not combine sections of the same class that have different modes of instruction.

 APPENDIX A - FACULTY SALARY PROVISIONS

 A.1 Full-Time Faculty Salary Schedule Annual Amount